2care2teach4kids

 Ideas to help educators get started:

-• Start Small: Educators don't have to spend the whole day outside, start with small amounts of time and build up to more as educators are more comfortable.
+• Start Small: You don't have to spend the whole day outside, start with small amounts of time and build up to more as comfort and confidence grows.

 • Share Interests: Many educators have outdoor and nature hobbies they are excited to share with others.